 In developing your succession strategy, consider these four must-have elements:

 First, you have to draft your overall plan.
 This involves identifying all critical roles—from first-line managers to the C suite—and determining the impact each role has on the company.
 For example, ask yourself:

-- What’s the day-to-day impact of X position on our organization?
+- What’s the day-to-day impact of this position on our organization?

 - If the person holding said position left, how would operations be affected?